okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-amr-claims-mapping/main/index.md

 #### Use an existing org2org app

-If you have an existing org2org app that you want to configure for AMR claims mapping, clear the **Disable Force Authentication** checkbox:
+You can configure Okta-to-Okta orgs for AMR claims mapping with existing org2org apps.
+If you want to force the IdP Okta org to authenticate, clear the **Disable Force Authentication** checkbox in the existing org2org app:

 1. In the Admin Console, go to **Applications** > **Applications** and select the org2org app that you want to configure.
 1. Select the **Sign On** tab and then click **Edit** in the **Settings** section.